Understanding Non-Potable Water

 Waterborne Illnesses

 When you don’t know the safety of any given water source, it’s best to err on the side of caution and either not drink it or treat it first.
 Drinking contaminated water can lead to extreme illness or death.
-In 2017, the Center for Disease Control (CDC) reported almost half a million hospital admissions and 7,000 deaths in the United States due to waterborne diseases.
+In 2017, the Centers for Disease Control and Prevention (CDC) reported almost half a million hospital admissions and 7,000 deaths in the United States due to waterborne diseases.

 Water Storage